Academic Catalog 2024-2025

 CSC 410 - Artificial Intelligence, 3 credits.

 This course is intended to give a wide exposure to the history and current state of the field of Artificial Intelligence.
-Students will be introduced to the different Artificial Intelligence methodologies and familiarized with the relative strenghts and weaknesses of these technologies.
+Students will be introduced to the different Artificial Intelligence methodologies and familiarized with the relative strengths and weaknesses of these technologies.

 Frequency: Alternate Years - 1st Semester